Dublin county football team: Post-Heffernan years: 1986–2008

 Dublin and Meath were involved in one of the most famous of Leinster SFC encounters in 1991, the Dublin and Meath four-parter.
 The teams had to go to three replays in their Leinster SFC first round match before a winner could be found.
 This series of games had the added factor of Dublin and Meath being long-time fierce rivals, a rivalry that intensified when Meath won four from the previous five Leinster SFCs and two All-Ireland SFCs over the previous five years, to replace Dublin as the strongest team in the province of Leinster.
 Meath eventually won the series, thanks to a last-minute goal scored by Kevin Foley, and a point scored by David Beggy, in the third replay.
-Foley took seven steps for the winning goal.
+Foley took seven steps for the winning goal,just as Kevin McManamon took 13 for the Dublin goal aginst Kerry in the 2011 final.

 Dublin qualified for the 1992 All-Ireland Senior Football Championship Final by defeating surprise Munster champions Clare in the All-Ireland SFC semi-final.
 However, the county was surprised itself in the final to be defeated unexpectedly by Donegal.

 Dublin qualified for the 1994 All-Ireland Senior Football Championship Final by defeating surprise Connacht champions Leitrim in the All-Ireland SFC semi-final.
 However, the county lost to Down in the final on this occasion.
 The following year, Dublin won the 1995 All-Ireland Senior Football Championship final, defeating Tyrone by a single point.

-Gilroy, Gavin, Farrell: 2008–
+Gilroy, Gavin, Farrell: 2008–present

 In the 2010s, Dublin produced the greatest teams in modern times.
 The Dubs won seven All-Ireland SFCs in this decade (five of which were consecutive, the first team to achieve this feat).
 Six of these were won without defeat (with the exception of one loss to Jim McGuinness's Donegal in the 2014 All-Ireland semi-final).
 Dublin limited Cork, Donegal and Kerry to a single All-Ireland SFC each during that decade.

 Pat Gilroy led Dublin to the first of these All-Ireland SFCs in 2011.